 Fawns face many risks, a collection of hazards that may bring their demise before they even know that human hunters are dangerous, too.

 Pennsylvania’s latest fawn survival study shows near identical fawn survival rates over the last two decades and corroborates the relatively stable fawn-to-doe ratios collected from annual deer harvests.
-Consequently, Pennsylvania’s predator impacts do not appear to be changing.
+Consequently, Pennsylvania’s predator impacts do not appear

 Study also helps department determine how many deer tags to allocate for hunting seasons.